msteffan/fundamentals/03_chapter/02_lesson.md

 ![Calculator](../assets/chapter3/calculator.png)

-That thing that we type into the calculator is called an **expression** : a collection of values and operations.
-This process of reducing this expression down to a single value is called **evaluation**.
+That thing that we type into the calculator is called an **expression** : a collection of values (*12345*) and operations(*"*","/","+"*).

+The process of reducing this expression down to a single value is called **evaluation**.

-The repl.it console is similar in many ways to this calculator: it accepts an expression from the user and attempts to evaluate that expression, yielding a single value.
+The repl.it console is similar in many ways to this calculator.
+It accepts an expression from the user and attempts to evaluate that expression, yielding a single value.

 Before we tackle fully-fledged JavaScript expressions, let's first look at their two components: data and operators.